felixlosada/hugo/content/post/english-work.md

 * Black or African-American alone, non-Hispanic
 * Asian alone, non-Hispanic

 These general groups divide race, divide culture.
-Some people may mind more than others, yet it has been food for thought.
+Some people may mind more than others, yet it has been food for thought for generations.